See what questions

 The most effective treatment plan for migraine uses a multifaceted approach.
 Treatment plans are also individualized to best address the specific triggers and severity of the migraine, the patient's age, medical history, and other factors.

 Treatment of migraine begins with prevention.
-This includes diagnosing and avoiding the underlying triggers of a migraine, such as ...Migraine Treatments
+This includes diagnosing and avoiding the underlying triggers of a migraine, such as eating aged cheese or ...Migraine Treatments